DanielEstrada1/Switch-Script-Controller/README.md

 After connecting the controller will be ready to receive inputs over serial.

-Commands are sent over 9600 baud serial as single bytes and rebuilt on the arudino side.
+Commands are sent over 9600 baud serial as a series of bytes and rebuilt on the arudino side.

 I need to explain some behavior you will see when you connect the controller.
 Not every game displays the connecting of a controller the same.
 Some games such as Breath of the Wild and Celeste will display a prompt when connecting a new controller.
 Other games such as Pokemon will not display this screen.
 In most cases even without the prompt appearing the controller will be connected and ready to accept inputs over serial.
 If you have any issues you could always ensure you disconnect your controllers before plugging in the arduino and it'll work.